djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

   4. Determine if the classified accident type is covered by the policy.
 If policy details are not clear, refer to the knowledge base to verify.

-  5. It is mandatory for you to use the 'information_agent' to query for the accident type you discovered in the previous step.
-Query: The rules and regulations for accident types in the US.
+  5. It is mandatory for you to use the information_agent to query for the accident type you discovered in step 4.
+Query: The rules and regulations for accident type in US.
 Use the result to verify if the claim details are compliant.

   6. Provide a clear recommendation to accept or reject the claim based on these checks.